ShouWenWang-Lab/snakemake_DARLIN/README.md

 git clone https://github.com/ShouWenWang-Lab/Custom_CARLIN CARLIN_pipeline --depth=1
 ```

-Additionally, you will need to install [pear](https://www.h-its.org/downloads/pear-academic/ which provides a pre-compiled version to run on Linux) and `matlab` so that they will be available as commands in terminal.
-Also make sure that both `fastqc` and `multiqc` are globally accessible.
-We only consider running this pipeline on a remote server using a SLURM system.
-The matlab will be loaded with the command in this pipeline
+Finally, you need to install [pear](https://www.h-its.org/downloads/pear-academic/) and MATLAB.
+In an HPC environment, MATLAB can be loaded with the command:
 ```bash
 module load matlab
 ```

-Matlab should have Bioinformatics Toolbox and Image Processing Toolbox addons installed.
+MATLAB should have Bioinformatics Toolbox and Image Processing Toolbox addons installed.

 ## Running the pipeline

+The pipeline assumes that it is being called on a server with SLURM.
+If not, you can copy-and-paste the generated command and run it locally.

 ### file structure

 As indicated in the above example, the `config.yaml` file should be at the root folder of a project, and the fastq data should be at the folder `raw_fastq`.
 We assume that the data is generated with Miseq machine from Illumina.
 Specifically, we assume that the file name starts with a sample_ID, and has both R1 and R2:
 ```python